webtack/demo-laravel-vue/README.md

 - Custom Eloquent
 - Unit Tests
-- News has only three tags
-- News has unique slug use title field
+- Each news has unique slug field based on title field
+- Each news can have only three tags
-- Tag has unique slug
+- Each tag can have only unique slug
+- Tag's slug defines by user
-- Tag's relations removed when Tag or News has been deleted
+- Related links to tag will auto remove when tag or news has been deleted

 ## [Demo Video](https://bit.ly/31b8dat)